-Basic Provisions in a Divorce Settlement
+Introductory Provisions in a Divorce Settlement

 At a minimum, the parties should acknowledge the following:

-- The length of their marriage—such a provision should specify the date of the parties’ marriage and date of separation.
+- The length of their marriage—such a provision should specify the date of the parties’ marriage and the date of separation.

-- Divorce grounds—a private divorce settlement should contain an acknowledgment of facts relevant to the basis for getting a divorce, most commonly the insupportability of the marriage
+- Divorce grounds—a private divorce settlement should contain an acknowledgment of facts relevant to the basis for getting a divorce, most commonly the insupportability of the marriage.

 The length of a party’s marriage is relevant to issues regarding the division of the community estate and spousal maintenance.

 Ordinarily, Texas courts determine the division of marital assets and liabilities using principles of community property.
 However, the parties may agree to divide their property and debts in almost any way they see fit as long as the terms are right, fair, and equitable.

 If a court reviews a Final Decree and determines that property division is not just and right, it may encourage the parties to revise their agreement or seek legal counsel.